Opportunities

 Location: Juvenile Division

 QUALIFICATIONS: Bachelor’s degree from an accredited college or university.
 In addition, a paralegal must hold a post-graduate certificate in Paralegal Studies from an American Bar Association-approved program or a law degree from an American Bar Association-approved Law School.
-Must possess two (2) or more years of experience as a paralegal.
-Must possess excellent professional judgment, problem-solving, analytical reasoning, communication, and interpersonal skills.
-Must be organized, detail-oriented, and have the ability to handle multiple tasks, work efficiently within a fast-paced environment, and meet constant deadlines.
+In lieu of a paralegal certificate or law degree, the paralegal must possess three (3) or more years of relevant experience as a paralegal.
+Must possess excellent professional judgment, problem solving, analytical reasoning, communication, and interpersonal skills.
+Must be organized, detail-oriented, have the ability to handle multiple tasks, work efficiently within a fast-paced environment and meet constant deadlines.
 Must be able to work independently as part of an interdisciplinary team, and maintain a professional demeanor.
-Proficient legal research and computer skills necessary, including abilities in LexisNexis, Excel and Microsoft Office.
+Proficient legal research and computer skills necessary, including abilities in LexisNexis, Excel, and Microsoft Office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: The following core duties are fundamental to the performance of the job.
 Other duties may be assigned and/or may be necessary to the performance of the job.